karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 - **405**, "Method not allowed.": The HTTP method used for the request is not valid for this URI.
 - **500**, "We encountered an error on the backend.
-Sorry for that.": A unpredicted error occured.
+Sorry for that.": A unpredicted error occurred.
 We are really sorry for that.
-- **503**, "Service taken down for maintainance.": The API has been temporarily disabled.
+- **503**, "Service taken down for maintenance.": The API has been temporarily disabled.

 .. _`account-api`: